0xM1cx/Obsidian-Notes/Web_Development/Bootstrap4.md

 ```

 ### Flex Fill
 By default, the width of the Bootstrap 4 flex items is the width of their content.
 Even if there is more than enough space in the container for the items, they won't grow.
-Flex wants us to define how much they should grow.
 2 options are available for distributing the remaining space when there is additional space.